Olfactory navigation: Empirical evidence

 In replication of the deflector loft experiments, similar findings were produced, though when anosmic pigeons where employed, they displayed the same degree of error in orientation as had previously been observed.
 Therefore, suggesting that the detection of odours may not have been associated with the defector loft effect.
 Indeed, the flight directions could simply reflect a directional response to wind experienced in the loft or by “other non-odorous factors”, such as light reflection.
 Researchers support these suggestions by noting the lack of highly developed nasal apparatus and associated brain functions in seed-eating birds such as pigeons.
-It could be argued, therefore, that pigeons are not dominated by olfactory landmarks when constructing a navigatory map.
+It could be argued, therefore, that pigeons are not dominated by olfactory landmarks when constructing a navigation map.

 Conflicting evidence, however, was produced when pigeons were housed in open cages and exposed to a fan produced air current carrying the scent of benzaldehyde.
 When released with exposure only to the natural air during transport and at the release site, both experimentals and controls were homeward oriented.
 Contrary if their response were simply to wind direction.

 A consistent feature of the olfaction experiments is that anosmic pigeons that are released from familiar sites are essentially unaffected.
 Perhaps a common fault of the olfactory mosaic and gradient model of olfactory navigation is that each model is over simplistic and that they do not sufficiently take account of other cues that may be of importance.

 Other sensory cues

 The Earth's magnetic field is a potential map cue as the field varies in both strength and direction over the Earth's surface Manipulations of the ambient magnetic field are rather difficult, although Keeton (1971) and Ioalé (1984) did report that magnets caused disorientation in pigeons when they were released under total overcast.
 This first indication for magnetic compass orientation in homing was later supported by other studies, which reversed the field around the head of the pigeon using battery operated coils.
 Though the coils had little effect in clear conditions, their effect under overcast conditions was dependent on the direction of the current.
 Another observation consistent with the idea of a geomagnetic map is the shift in the initial bearings of pigeons that occurs when the field increases during magnetic storms.
 In magnetic anomalies too, pigeons are disoriented, even under sunny conditions.

-The predictable 15° movement per hour of the sun from east to west, signifies its potential as a celestial compass.
+The predictable 15° movement per hour of the Sun from east to west, signifies its potential as a celestial compass.
 This is possible providing the time of day is known and is achievable by birds due to their internal biological clock.
-Experiments to test this hypothesis, using the migratory European starling, indicated that the direction of migration could be manipulated by reflecting the angle of the sun.
+Experiments to test this hypothesis, using the migratory European starling, indicated that the direction of migration could be manipulated by reflecting the angle of the Sun.
 This effect was reproduced using homing pigeons.
 Although this study is of value in demonstrating mechanisms other than olfaction in bird navigation, it does not refer to pigeons.